 Cruz Bay is home to small resorts and boutique hotels.
 This is where you can catch the ferry to St Thomas or the British Virgin Islands for a day.
 It’s also home to all the shops and restaurants.
 Visit the High Tide Beach Bar for breakfast or an afternoon drink with a view, or the Roti King food truck for some locally made roti creations.

-Coral Bay, on the other hand, is known as the quiet side of the island; there’s not even a gas station over here!
-There are stunning villas with panoramic views but no hotels.
-You’ll find hiking trails to breathtaking beaches like Lameshur and Salt Pond Bay.
-And the best part of Coral Bay: very few people!
 Coral Bay is the place to catch a snorkeling tour or boat charter; make sure your boat ride includes a stop at LIME OUT, a floating taco bar offshore.
 End your day with a cold drink and new local friends at Skinny Legs, a must-hit beach bar for anyone traveling to St. John.

 Saint Kitts and Nevis

-St Kitts and Nevis is a twin island nation relatively new to tourism.
+St Kitts and Nevis is a twin island nation that is relatively new to tourism.
 Most tourists visit by cruise ship, but they miss out on some of the best things to do in St Kitts and Nevis because they only stay for the day.

-Despite its tiny size St Kitts has its own national park and UNESCO World Heritage site at Brimstone Hill Fortress, one of the best examples of military architecture in the Caribbean from the 1800s.
+Despite its tiny size, St. Kitts has its own national park and UNESCO World Heritage site at Brimstone Hill Fortress, one of the best examples of military architecture in the Caribbean from the 1800s.

 St Kitts has some wonderful restaurants, including Rituals sushi restaurant, which is popular with locals, expats, and tourists.
 Indian Summer, which has restaurants on both islands, is also a fantastic choice for authentic Indian food at reasonable prices.
 For something fancier, try Marshalls restaurant on St Kitts and Luna restaurant on Nevis.